May 9, 2018

 led to over $27 before falling back to the $9 area but once there

-No matter how much I like the stock it may still be too high to buy.
-Entry is best if under $20.
-Lighten up when over near $30.
+No matter how much I like the stock entry is best if under $20.
+Lighten up when over $30.

 Best entry is under $20 !